Steve Ladew

-He married the British-born Mary Nevin in Ottumwa around 1891 and in 1892 a daughter named Ophelia was born.
+He married the British-born Mary Nevin in Ottumwa, Iowa around 1891 and in 1892 a daughter named Ophelia was born.
 However, he died shortly thereafter, as Mary is listed as living with Ophelia and one John Moffitt in the 1900 census.
 Recent research has unearthed a death certificate for Stephen Ladue dated January 10, 1895.
-The cause of death is listed as typhoid fever and various articles in the Trenton (MO) Evening Republican confirm that this is the same person as Steve Ladew.
+The cause of death is listed as typhoid fever and various articles in the Trenton Evening Republican of Missouri confirm that this is the same person as Steve Ladew.
 The newspaper adds that Ladew was a fireman for the Rock Island railway who was remembered as a quiet and unassuming gentleman and as a pitcher for the local ball club.
-He was buried in Mount Olive Cemetery in Lemay, Missouri, near St. Louis, Missouri.
+He was buried in Mount Olive Cemetery in Lemay, Missouri, near St. Louis.